aalsup/bce/README.md

 A program that will provide completion assistance for any other program.
-A SQLite database contains all the data necessary to provide a consistent, portable dataset to provide auto-completion.
+A SQLite database contains all the data necessary to provide a consistent, portable dataset to provide auto-completion help for command-line applications.

-The program will provide a way to easily import/export configurations, so that users can share completion content.
+The program will provide a way to easily import/export configurations, so that users can easily share completion content.

 ## Project internals